thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **setNLInstructions**
 > EurekaSetNLInstructionsResponse setNLInstructions(setNLInstructionsRequest)

  Version: 10.15.0.cl or later   This API allows users to set natural language (NL) instructions for a specific data-model to improve AI-generated answers and query processing.
-These instructions help guide the AI system to better understand the data context and provide more accurate responses.  #### Usage guidelines  To set NL instructions for a data-model, the request must include: - `data_source_identifier`: The unique ID or name of the data-model for which to set NL instructions - `nl_instructions_info`: An array of instruction objects, each containing:   - `instructions`: Array of text instructions for the LLM   - `scope`: The scope of the instruction (`GLOBAL`).
+These instructions help guide the AI system to better understand the data context and provide more accurate responses.  #### Usage guidelines  To set NL instructions for a data-model, the request must include: - `data_source_identifier`: The unique ID of the data-model for which to set NL instructions - `nl_instructions_info`: An array of instruction objects, each containing:   - `instructions`: Array of text instructions for the LLM   - `scope`: The scope of the instruction (`GLOBAL`).
 Currently only `GLOBAL` is supported.
 It can be extended to data-model-user scope in future.
 The API returns a response object with: - `success`: Boolean indicating whether the operation was successful  #### Instructions Scope  - **GLOBAL**: Instructions that apply globally for that data-model across the system  > ###### Note: > * To use this API, the user needs either edit access or SPOTTER_COACHING_PRIVILEGE on the data-model and they must use corresponding org related bearerToken where the data-model exists. > * This endpoint is currently in Beta.
 Breaking changes may be introduced before the endpoint is made Generally Available. > * Available from version 10.15.0.cl and later. > * This endpoint requires Spotter — please contact ThoughtSpot Support to enable Spotter on your cluster. > * Instructions help improve the accuracy and relevance of AI-generated responses for the specified data-model.

 ### Example